Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 The Process of Central Sensitization:

-When you prick your finger, there is a whole host of sensory information that is processed through the tissue cell, spinal cord and brain in order for you to perceive pain.
-We all have a certain threshold response that must be overcome in order for us to perceive a painful response.
-Individuals with fibromyalgia have a very low pain threshold to where very little, if any, stimulus is needed in order to provoke a painful response.
+When you prick your finger, there is a whole host of sensory information that is processed through the tissue cells, spinal cord, and brain in order for you to perceive pain.
+We all have a certain threshold response that must be overcome for us to perceive a painful response.
+Individuals with fibromyalgia have a very low pain threshold to where very little, if any, stimulus is needed to provoke a painful response.

 HPA Axis Abnormalities:

-Chronic pituitary and adrenal fatigue reduces sex hormone (estrogen, progesterone and testosterone) production and human growth hormone (HGH) production.
+Chronic pituitary and adrenal fatigue reduces sex hormone (estrogen, progesterone, and testosterone) production and human growth hormone (HGH) production.
 These hormones are critical for the healing process of the body.
-Research has shown this is a characteristic trait with individuals suffering from fibromyalgia (5, 6)
+Research has shown this is a characteristic trait in individuals suffering from fibromyalgia (5, 6)

 Poor Healing Response: